remblock/REMChain-Mainnet-Setup/README.md

 #
 # Important REMCLI Command Lines

+`remcli wallet unlock < walletpass`

+> This command line will unlock your wallet.

 `remcli system claimrewards YOUR_ACCOUNT_NAME -p YOUR_ACCOUNT_NAME@claim`

 > This command line is used for claiming your rewards, make sure that your wallet is unlocked before claiming your rewards.